 effective against EFB.
 Some labels of copper hydroxide

 still carry the old and outdated recommendation to use

 dormant applications for the control of EFB.
 Only spring

 applications when shoots are actively growing will be

 effective against EFB.

 Elite (tebuconazole) is in the DMI family of

-fungicides (group 3) and has both locally systemic and kickback activity.
+fungicides (FRAC group 3) and has both locally systemic and kickback activity.